zxdb/ZXDB/README.md

 * [Lemon64](https://www.lemon64.com/) - Each ZXDB title links to the corresponding Commodore 64 version at **Kim Lemon**'s site (whenever it exists), and vice-versa.

+* [Classic Adventures Solution Archive](http://www.solutionarchive.com/) - Each adventure title in ZXDB links to the corresponding webpage at CASA, and vice-versa.

+* [Demozoo](https://demozoo.org/) - Each scene demo in ZXDB links to the corresponding webpage at **Matt Westcott**'s site.

 * [Spectrum 2.0](http://spectrum20.zxdemo.org/) - Each ZXDB title links to the corresponding webpage at **Philip Kendall**'s site.

 * [ZX81 Stuff](http://www.zx81stuff.org.uk/) - Each ZX81 title in ZXDB links to the corresponding webpage at **Simon Holdsworth**'s site.